Power Metal (album): Promotion

-As the record was close to being finished with Anselmo on the vocals, the band was brought in with a contract with Gold Mountain Records, one of the distributors with MCA, primarily based on the band's relationship with Marc Ferrari of Keel.
+As the record was close to being finished with Anselmo on the vocals, the band signed a contract with Gold Mountain Records, one of the distributors with MCA, primarily based on the band's relationship with Marc Ferrari of Keel.

 Gold Mountain Records executive Danny Goldberg felt that the record was "too heavy".
-Drummer Vinnie Paul stated that the label wanted to "change our style and make us sound like Bon Jovi" which the band refused.
+Drummer Vinnie Paul stated that the label wanted to "change our style and make us sound like Bon Jovi", which the band refused.
 As a result, the band was forced to release the album through Metal Magic.
-As expected beyond limited promotion and the absence of a major label, the album did not chart.
+With limited promotion, the album did not chart.

 Atco Records were considering re-issuing the album, "if we sell three million of [Cowboys from Hell]", Paul stated.
 Furthermore, right after its release, the group still kept their Power Metal album in circulation for their fans, but not on a major scale.

 In a Blabbermouth interview with Phil Anselmo in 2013, when asked about possibly reissuing the album, he replied:

 "No, I've never thought about that.
 As far as catalogues or re-releases and whatnot, I'm not against it.
 I think it's an interesting thing to bring up.
 Matter of fact, I think you're the first guy to ever really ask if that was going to be a re-release, so thumbs up for you.
 Honestly, if people got past the image and whatnot of the bar-band hair bullshit that was going on in the late '80s, you would pretty much realize that it's a pretty solid metal record all around in the vein of Judas Priest ..."

 In a UK Eonmusic interview with Rex Brown in 2021, he stated that the band, including himself, was against reissuing the album, alongside the earlier albums with Glaze.
 Brown asserted that he did not "want to give any credit where it's fuckin' undue," referring to Glaze.

 The past four glam albums were not considered a part of their history, and do not appear on any digital streaming service, except the song "Proud to be Loud", was only distributed by Universal Music Group, due to its presence on movie titles.